kasderooi/kasderooi/README.md

-# 👋 Welcome to my portfolio
+# 👋 Welcome to my Git

 ### My name is Kas de Rooij and I'm currently a student at [Codam](http://www.codam.nl/)